communitiesuk/eip-ero-notifications-api/README.md

 9. `TEMPLATE_PHOTO_RESUBMISSION_EMAIL_WELSH` - Notify service email template ID for requesting a new photo in Welsh
 10. `TEMPLATE_ID_DOCUMENT_RESUBMISSION_EMAIL_ENGLISH` - Notify service email template ID for requesting a new identification document in English
 11. `TEMPLATE_ID_DOCUMENT_RESUBMISSION_EMAIL_WELSH` - Notify service email template ID for requesting a new identification document in Welsh
+12. `TEMPLATE_PHOTO_RESUBMISSION_LETTER_ENGLISH` - Notify service letter template ID for requesting a new photo in English
+13. `TEMPLATE_PHOTO_RESUBMISSION_LETTER_WELSH` - Notify service letter template ID for requesting a new photo in Welsh
+14. `TEMPLATE_ID_DOCUMENT_RESUBMISSION_LETTER_ENGLISH` - Notify service letter template ID for requesting a new identification document in English
+15. `TEMPLATE_ID_DOCUMENT_RESUBMISSION_LETTER_WELSH` - Notify service letter template ID for requesting a new identification document in Welsh

 #### MYSQL Configuration
 For local setup refer to src/main/resources/db/readme.